UCLA vs. Stanford NCAA Football Odds, Plays and Insights | September 25, 2021

 Stanford Stats and Trends

-- So far this year Stanford has two wins against the spread.
+- Stanford has two wins against the spread in three games this year.

-- This year, the Cardinal won ATS in their only game as an underdog of 4.5 points or more.
+- The Cardinal covered the spread in their only game when underdogs by 4.5 points or more.

-- Stanford's games this season have gone over the total in two out of three opportunities (66.7%).
+- Stanford's games this season have hit the over on two of three set point totals (66.7%).

-- Stanford is 2-0 against the spread and 2-0 overall when the team records more than 25.7 points.
+- When Stanford scores more than 25.7 points, it is 2-0 against the spread and 2-0 overall.

-- This season the Cardinal have two turnovers, four fewer than the Bruins have takeaways (6).
+- This year the Cardinal have two turnovers, four fewer than the Bruins have takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.